- General Information

 - Chapter 33 (Post 9/11)

-The Post-9/11 GI Bill will pay your tuition based upon the highest in-state tuition charged by a public educational institution in the state where the school is located.
-The amount of support that an individual may qualify for depends on where they live and what type of degree they are pursuing.
+The Post-9/11 GI Bill will pay tuition based upon eligibility scale, limited fees, a monthly stipend based upon the BAH for the zipcode of WKU and a book stipend.
+(The amount of support that an individual may qualify for depends on where they live).

 - Chapter 31-Vocational Rehabilitation

-The Vocational Rehabilitation program is for service-disabled veterans who require further education to attain suitable, stable employment.
-This program may provide vocational and other training services and assistance including tutorial assistance, tuition, books, fees, supplies, handling charges, licensing fees and equipment and other training materials necessary.
+The Vocational Rehabilitation program is for service-disabled veterans who require further education to attain suitable, stable employment and eligibility is determined by VA.
+This program may provide vocational and other training services and assistance including tutorial assistance, tuition, books, fees, supplies, handling charges, licensing fees and equipment and other training materials necessary along with a monthly stiped and the rates may be viewed here.

 Course Load/Training Time